 Oftentimes, however, these biases negatively impact women’s lives by demonstrably reducing their wealth, opportunities, and prospects.
 For example, the algorithm developed to establish credit limits for the Apple Card had the effect of limiting women’s access to capital as exposed by Ruby on Rails creator David Hansson.
 In a Nov.
 2019 tweet, Hansson reported that despite his wife’s better credit score and their jointly managed finances, he still received an Apple Card credit limit that was 20 times greater than hers.
 This wasn’t an isolated incident; even Apple co-founder Steve Wozniak responded that he had had the same experience.
 In response to the Twitter thread, Apple indicated that it was Goldman Sachs’ fault.
 Goldman Sachs, in turn, said it was “the algorithm’s” fault.

 The list of tech industry misses and errors go on: VR headsets that don’t fit women’s heads; voice recognition that doesn’t recognize female voices; phones that don’t fit women’s hands or pockets (together with technologies that assume everyone carries their phones in their pockets).
+These errors would almost certainly be less likely to occur if we had more women among the creators of our products and technologies.

 Women can and will identify markets that would otherwise remain underserved and overlooked.
 While menstrual cycle tracking was initially missed by Apple in its “comprehensive” health monitoring system, female entrepreneurs, like Clue-founder Ida Tin, stepped in to cater to this need.
 Tin is not the only one: women entrepreneurs are creating solutions to a wide array of overlooked problems, most of which are experienced by women.